truenas/documentation/static/includes/BasicReplicationProcess.md

 5. Go to **Data Protection > Replication Tasks** and click **Add** to open the **Replication Task Wizard** where you specify the settings for the replication task.

    Setting options change based on the source selections.
-Replicating to or from a local source does not requires an SSH connection.
+Replicating to or from a local source does not require an SSH connection.